JuliaStats/GLMNet.jl/README.md

 ## Quick start

-To fit a basic model:
+To fit a basic regression model:

 ```julia
 julia> using GLMNet